gregtatum/symbol_table/README.md

 # gregtatum_symbol_table

-A fast and efficient symbol table for making it easy to work cheapy with strings.
+A fast and efficient symbol table for making it easy to work cheaply with strings.

 Stores a unique list of strings, so that strings can be operated upon via stable indexes, which are stored in the [`Symbol`] type.
 This makes for cheap comparisons